marwahfaraj/Automobile_Price_Prediction/README.md

 ## Further Study
+- Applying Deep Learning algorthim in predicting the car price.
-I would like to explore the price difference between Japanese and non-Japanese cars.
+- I would like to explore the price difference between Japanese and non-Japanese cars.